cityos/tutorials/002-workshop-framework.md

 After successful integration of the CoreCityOS framework, we can use it to define our weather station devices and weather station data.

 Create new Swift file inside your project in Xcode and name it `WeatherStation.swift`.
-In this file we will define how our Weather Station device looks like.
+In this file we are going to define how our Weather Station device will look like.

-We will use `DeviceType` protocol from the CoreCityOS framework that defines single IOT device.
+We will use `DeviceType` protocol from the CoreCityOS framework that defines single IoT device.
 Reason why CoreCityOS is built around protocols is that you can just adopt protocol for any type of device and you get a ton of functionally through protocol extensions for free.

 Add import statement first: